pawxed/CCAster/README.md

-a patch of ccaster maybe
+a patch of ccaster that supports home buttoned iphone